 Working in Schools

 We then assigned each animal to a School and gave ourselves the challenge of creating these in one day.
 Working with around 10 school children at a time in short sessions we were able to construct a large puppet through the course of a school day.
 The impact was significant.
-The groups who worked on the animals in the first session could hardly believe the transformation of their work over the course of the school day.
+The groups who worked on the animals in the first session could hardly believe the transformation of their work.

 Babbling Vagabonds ended up working with over 200 children, over four days, in four local Schools.
 The children work collaboratively and helped shape the finished sculptures.
 They gained new skills and were empowered by what they had created.
 It was a very positive experience for us as artists and the schools.
 It was certainly an ambitious project in the timescale but everyone rose to the challenge.
 We are proud of how the children worked as a team to create these wonderful large puppets.
 I can’t wait to see them come to life in the carnival this summer.